Benji19967/rust_sandbox/README.md

  - [x] How do I create unit tests and run them?
  - [x] How do I use threads for executing tasks concurrently?
  - [x] How do I access documentation in the terminal or in vim?
+ - [ ] Write a Python extension in Rust using PyO3
+   - [ ] Look into Rayon
  - [ ] How do I use traits?
    - [ ] How do I use generics?
    - [ ] How do I use lifetimes?